ECMO | Extracorporeal Membrane Oxygenation

 Curt Froehlich Education Award: Apply or Donate

 The Curt Froehlich Education Award is named in honor of the former ELSO Chair of Logistics & Education.
 Dr. Froehlich's appointment was distinguished by a selfless devotion to the pursuit and advancement of ECMO education both locally and internationally.
 In honor of his commitment, and to expand ECMO education globally, the Curt Froehlich Education Award was established to support individuals with limited financial resources who are committed to medical education and to improving ECMO care.
-The Curt Froehlich Education Award covers the cost of registration to an ELSO educational activity and up to $1,000 to aid with education costs.
+The Curt Froehlich Education Award covers the cost of registration.
 This is an annual award.
-Apply Now

 It is with a heavy heart that we announce that Dr. Curtis Froehlich, an inspiring leader in ECMO education, has died, at 47 years of age, at his home with friends and family from complications of bladder cancer

 Curt was a selfless, hardworking, compassionate person.
 He always had a smile and kind word for everyone around him, often going an extra mile to help others before himself.
 His unflappable spirit and charismatic personality made him a natural mentor and teacher, in particular, in one of the most complex and technically challenging subspecialities of critical care medicine, ECMO.